zherring/zherring.github.io/install/index.md

 type: project
 ---

-Here's a fun SVG experiment I did for Installation graphics.
-It was only a half an afternoon of work to put a proof of concept on Codepen for engineering, but I was really happy with the end results.
+Here's a fun SVG experiment I did for Installation flow at the end of one project.
+It was only a half an afternoon of work to put together a proof of concept on Codepen for engineering, but I was happy with the end results.

 <em>Notes</em>: Best displayed in Chrome and Firefox.